Reporting definitions and scenarios

 The average amount of time a customer is waiting for the first reply from your team; subsequent response times are not included.

 Conversation has at least one User reply and a Closed status; a conversation can only be resolved once.
+See below for additional context on how we determine the one resolution:

 - If User A replies and closes a conversation, then the customer replies, then User B replies and closes the conversation, User B has resolved it.